willkara/MythicIndex/mythic-index/MemoryQuill/story-content/core/04-characterRegistry.md

     *   **Communication:** Often through humor, shared experiences, and practical demonstrations of skill.
     *   **Learning:** Patrol members learn from specialists' unique abilities; specialists learn about the practicalities of Watch life.
     *   **Bond:** Forged in shared daily routines, minor frustrations (like cramped quarters), and the collective purpose of the Company.
-    *   **Examples:** Grimjaw's storytelling in the mess hall, Aldwin's tea ceremonies, Fayne's logistical struggles, Sarge's gruff acceptance, Venn's teasing, Mistress Elba's good-natured complaints, Finn's eagerness.
+    *   **Examples:** Grimjaw's storytelling in the mess hall, Aldwin's tea ceremonies, Fayne's logistical struggles, Tomaq's gruff acceptance, Venn's teasing, Mistress Elba's good-natured complaints, Finn's eagerness.
 *   **Relationship Web**
 - **Lieutenant Tomaq and Thorne Brightward**: Tomaq and Thorne share a long history in the City Watch.
 Their relationship is one of professional respect between old comrades, though Tomaq's strict adherence to the rules and his duty to report to his superiors sometimes puts him in tension with Thorne's new, less conventional methods.
 He acts as a grounded, official counterpoint to the Company's semi-independent status.